 - Smoke damage

-- Theft or burglarly
+- Theft or burglary

 - Damage caused by vehicles (such as a driver crashing their car into your house)

 The coverage provided in these situations is straightforward.
-In other cases, though, house insurance coverage can get a bit more complex.
-The best example is with water damage.
-A common question in the insurance world is “does house insurance cover water damage.”
+In other cases, though, home insurance coverage can get a bit more complex.
+The best example is water damage.
+A common question in the insurance world is “does home insurance cover water damage.”

-House insurance also includes liability coverage.
+Home insurance also includes liability coverage.
 If someone comes to your home, slips on your floor, and sues you for damages, your liability coverage would take effect to cover legal costs, medical expenses for the plaintiff, and settlement expenses if you were negligent.